anuraghazra/github-readme-stats/CONTRIBUTING.md

 All you need to do is edit the [themes/index.js](./themes/index.js) file and add your theme at the end of the file.

+> **Note**
-> NOTE: If you are contributing your theme just because you are using it personally, then you can [customize the looks](./readme.md#customization) of your card with URL params instead.
+> If you are contributing your theme just because you are using it personally, then you can [customize the looks](./readme.md#customization) of your card with URL params instead.

 ## Any contributions you make will be under the MIT Software License